Hydrocarbons in your vehicle air-conditioning system are dangerous, with fires a real risk.

 Of greater concern, hydrocarbons mixed with air are highly flammable or explosive.
 If released into the cabin of a vehicle, there is a very high risk of the hydrocarbons igniting, causing injury or even death.

-Current air-conditioning systems lack the necessary engineering controls to reduce the risks that retrofitting a system to hydrocarbon bring to vehicle owners.
-Also at risk are technicians carrying out the work, other people working on the vehicle and members of the public.
+Current air-conditioning systems lack the necessary engineering controls to reduce the risks that retrofitting a system to hydrocarbon brings to vehicle owners.
+Also at risk are technicians carrying out the work, other people working on the vehicle, and members of the public.